wp-plugins/geodirectory/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Easily create huge location-based business directories with this fully-featured directory plugin.
+Create huge location-based business directories with this fully-featured directory plugin.
 In a few clicks you could be the next Yelp or Tripadvisor.

 == Description ==